 More than 20 years later, Dr. Mascari is still dedicated to empowering our local community by providing BIPOC and marginalized individuals with services that not only consider, but to center cultural needs and wisdom.
 She is a proud graduate of the Latino Non- Profit Leadership Program, Class IX and is devoted to applying her formal education & life experiences to empower others.

-In April 2021, Dr. Mascari facilitated discussion for Staff and Faculty at the University of Wisconsin's College of Nursing to address the systemic ways that systemic racism and oppressive practices negatively impact their program and patient care.
-Conversation also including what individuals can do when they witness microaggressions, and ways to sustain this on-going and lifelong work.
+facilitated discussion the College of Nursing to address the systemic ways that systemic racism and oppressive practices negatively impact their program and patient care

 In September 2020, Dr. Mascari was a featured panelist for Milwaukee's Minority Health Film Festival - Model Minority: How racial stereotypes and cultural expectations contribute to mental health issues among Asian-Americans.